phandara/Neural-Network-Approximation/README.md

 # Neural-Network-Approximation

 This repository contains a numerical framework to approximate superhedging prices of financial derivatives using LSTM-based neural networks under different market models.
-The framework supports:
+The framework is implemented for:
 - Black–Scholes (BS) Model
 - Trinomial Tree Model
 - Heston Stochastic Volatility Model

-It evaluates the initial capital vs. success probability tradeoff for superhedging via customized loss functions and metrics.
+It evaluates the initial capital vs. success probability tradeoff for superhedging via customized loss functions.

 ## Structure
 ```